KDesp73/KDesp73/README.md

 Student at IEE | IHU
 🌍  I'm based in Thessaloniki
-✉️  You can contact me at [despoinidisk@gmail.com](mailto:despoinidisk@gmail.com) 🧠  I'm learning Java, Javascript and Web Development
+✉️  You can contact me at [despoinidisk@gmail.com](mailto:despoinidisk@gmail.com) 🧠  I'm learning Java and Web Development

 ### Skills